Xilinx/Vitis-Tutorials/Hardware_Accelerators/Feature_Tutorials/01-rtl_kernel_workflow/package_ip.md

     ```
     set core [ipx::current_core]
-    set_property xpm_libraries {XPM_CDC XPM_MEMORY XPM_FIFO} $core
     set_property sdx_kernel true $core
     set_property sdx_kernel_type rtl $core
     ```

-4. After setting these properties you can optionally rerun the **check_integrity** command, and your IP should pass the check.
+4. After setting these properties you can optionally run the **ipx::check_integrity** command, and your IP should pass the check.

    You are now ready to package the IP.
 However, first check that an archive file will be generated when packaging the IP.

-5. Look in the After Packaging section of the Review and Package window.
+5. Look in the **After Packaging** section of the Review and Package window.
 If you see that an archive will not be generated, then you should enable the archive:

 6. In the Review and Package window, select **Edit packaging settings**.This displays the Settings dialog box with the IP Package section displayed.

 7. Under the After Packaging section of the dialog box, enable **Create archive of IP** as shown below, and click **OK**.

    ![Enable Archive](./images/enable_archive_settings.png)